OliverWalterK/ftx-scraper/README.md

 This scraper has two methods for either downloading the data locally or uploading the data to a s3 bucket.

+The ftx-scraper has a docker image for uploading the data to the s3 bucket.

 Unittest
 --------